Mattawa, Ontario: Attractions

 2006 view from downtown Mattawa with Highway 533 and the Mattawa River.

 Mattawa is the site of many large wooden statues depicting local historical figures, such as Champlain, Pierre-Esprit Radisson, Médard des Groseilliers, and others.
-The Mattawa District Museum prominently features a 17 ft statue of Big Joe Mufferaw, a regional folk hero.
+The Mattawa Museum prominently features a 17 ft statue of Big Joe Mufferaw, a regional folk hero.
 The statues are placed widely throughout Mattawa, and in two locations outside the town on nearby Highway 17.

 Three crosses are on the mountain on the east side of the Ottawa River, immediately opposite the mouth of the Mattawa River.
 The crosses have been replaced several times.
 They are accessible via a trail which begins at the Quebec end of the railroad bridge which crosses the Ottawa.

 Mattawa provides access to numerous dropping off points for canoeing or boating on the Ottawa River.
 The river acts as a natural border between the hills of the province of Quebec and Ontario.
 The Mattawa River flows through the Canadian Shield, and wildlife can often be seen and heard.
 The area offers fishing, camping, and hiking.
 There are numerous motels, campgrounds, and retreat centres in and around Mattawa.

 Just west is Samuel de Champlain Provincial Park, on the Mattawa River.
 The park is also home of the Canadian Ecology Centre, an eco-friendly retreat centre that is facilitated to accommodate business retreats.
 Algonquin Provincial Park can be accessed from the north side in Kiosk or the east side in Brent.

 The town and nearby area contain over 200 km of year-round ATV and snowmobile trails, known as the Voyageur Multi Use Trail System (VMUTS).

 In 2007, Mattawa and the townships of Bonfield, Papineau-Cameron, Mattawan and Calvin were rebranded as a single Mattawa Voyageur Country tourist region, in order to promote the area.